 Cricket is an inclusive sport by its nature; a sport that many people play, follow and have a passion for, for life.
 Across England and Wales, the ECB wish to support cricket clubs to open their gates and deliver cricket opportunities for those with disabilities.
 The Disability Cricket Champion Club Programme will support cricket clubs through guidance, resource and equipment, enabling them to welcome individuals with additional needs and varying abilities to support them to play, follow, officiate and volunteer.
 Creating a truly equitable club game and providing fantastic new opportunities for cricketers and for the Champion Clubs.
-Read more information here.
+Read more information here, or contact Michael Wilson.

-Email: [email protected] Mobile: 07944094337
+Email: [email protected]

 The Super 1s Cricket programme gives young people aged 12-25 with both physical and learning disabilities the chance to come together to regularly play cricket and the chance to play in both county and regional competitions.
 Middlesex Cricket runs eleven community hubs across the county where we give participants the chance to compete against peers and enjoy the benefits of sport and an active lifestyle.
 Super 1s provides these opportunities and helps young people to improve their physical and mental well-being while making friends and engaging with positive role models.